i-Molecule/OrgNet/Datasets_processing/Readme.md

 ```
 The above command will create a conda environment and install all dependencies so that one can run scripts to make input tensors.

+## OrgNet datasets

+OrgNet dataset .csv files for Ssym, Q1744, Q3214, S669 and S2648 are located in /datasets/ folder.
+They can be used to create voxel datasets using Dataset_processing.ipynb.

 ## Mutant structures generation

 To generate mutant structures use run_rosetta_relax function in Dataset_processing.ipynb.